Sign In / Sign Out

-All students enrolled in a baccalaureate degree program must successfully complete a minimum of 29 credit hours of approved General Studies courses.
+All students enrolled in a baccalaureate degree program must complete successfully a minimum of 29 credit hours of approved General Studies courses.
 Many General Studies courses are approved as satisfying more than one requirement.
 The following conditions govern the application of courses toward the General Studies requirement:

-There is no limit to the number of advanced placement or College-Level Examination Program credits that can be used to meet the General Studies requirement; see credit by examination.
+There is no limit to the number of advanced placement or College-Level Examination Program credits that can be used to meet the General Studies requirement; students should see credit by examination.
 However, CLEP credits do not satisfy the natural sciences (SQ and SG) and literacy and critical inquiry (L) portions of the General Studies requirement.

 Completion of ASU’s lower-division General Studies and composition requirements will be awarded to any transfer student who has completed the General Studies and composition requirements at another domestic university as certified through completion of the AGEC from an Arizona community college or IGETC/CSUGE for California public community colleges, or the completion of an associate of arts degree at any regionally accredited community college or university in the United States.
-These students will still be required to fulfill lower-division program requirements and prerequisites within their college and major and minor area of study.
+These students are still required to fulfill lower-division program requirements and prerequisites within their college and major and minor areas of study.
 Additionally, students must still take six upper-division credit hours (three for L and three for SB or HU) to complete the ASU university-level graduation requirements.
 If students transfer from Arizona community colleges without completing the AGEC or from other accredited postsecondary institutions, they receive credit for General Studies based on course-by-course equivalency.
-Students should see Arizona General Education Curriculum.
+Students should see the Arizona General Education Curriculum page.

 In addition to the 29 credit hours of lower-division general education coursework, university graduation requirements also require students to take six additional upper-division credit hours.
 Three hours with a Literacy (L) designation are required to be chosen from approved upper-division courses, preferably in the major.
 Three hours with either a humanities, arts and design (HU) or social-behavioral sciences (SB) designation should also be chosen from approved upper-division courses, preferably in the major.

 In addition to the General Studies requirement, students must also complete college or school and major requirements.
 Students are encouraged to work with their academic advisors to develop a program of study that efficiently meets all graduation requirements.
-A well-planned program should enable a student to concurrently satisfy requirements at the university, college or school levels and within their major.
+A well-planned program should enable a student to satisfy concurrently requirements at the university, college or school levels and within their major.